mdavoodi/www/source/blog/2015-07-22-atlas-artifact-pipeline.html.md

 builds and deployment.

 _Note: There is currently a beta feature that further automates this pipeline.
-This feature removes the plan step and automatically deploys instances using the newly created images without the need for explicit operator confirmation.
+This feature removes the plan confirmation step and automatically deploys instances using the newly created images without the need for explicit operator confirmation.
 This is experimental, and detailed [here](https://atlas.hashicorp.com/help/terraform/runs/automatic-applies)._